Pennsylvania Petition for Change of Name

 Step 6 – Obtain Name Change

 The petitioner must bring the filed forms, proofs of publication, and record search certifications to the hearing (additional forms may be required in some counties).[5]
-Following the judge’s approval, a decree may be entered authorizing the name change, which is then mailed to the petitioner.[6]
+Following the judge’s approval, a decree will be entered authorizing the name change, which is then mailed to the petitioner.[6]

 Marriage and Divorce